OPEN POSITIONS

 Join the Jones!Lab

 Pursue your career goals by contributing and building your scientific, engineering and computational skills as the newest member of our team!
 We are one of six inaugural research groups at the VU LSC - EMBL Partnership Institute, centered on developing novel genome editing technologies.
-We aim to discover and characterize broad classes of programmable enzymes – including CRISPR nucleases – with a special interest in uncovering their mechanisms of specificity.
+We aim to discover, develop and characterize broad classes of programmable enzymes – including CRISPR nucleases – with a special interest in uncovering their mechanisms of specificity.

 • demonstrate enthusiasm for using team-based approaches to pursue our research goals.

-• have a strong work ethic, evidenced through output from their prior training.
+• have a strong work ethic.

 • have demonstrated Python programming skills.